AnnYat/AnnYat/README.md

 - 👋 Hi, I’m @AnnYat
 - 👀 I’m interested in self-education and self-development
-- 🌱 I’m currently learning Git and GitHub, also JS and how to play piano >_<
+- 🌱 I’m currently learning Git and GitHub, also Python and how to play piano >_<
-- 💞️ I’m looking to collaborate with Will Smith, its clear, he is a good programer 😝
+- 💞️ I’m looking to collaborate with AFU 😝
-- 📫 How to reach me: turn left and find nearest pizzeria
+- 📫 How to reach me: turn left and find the nearest pizzeria

 <!---
 AnnYat/AnnYat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.